Chinese embassy reacts to World Bank blacklist of CCECC, makes false claim

 The bank further defined “party” as a public official, while the terms “benefit” and “obligation” relate to the procurement process or contract execution; and the “act or omission” means “an intention to influence the procurement process or contract execution.”

-In its rebuttal through the News Agency of Nigeria (NAN), the Chinese Embassy in Nigeria said in Abuja on Monday that CCECC Nigeria Limited was not among the companies blacklisted.
+In its rebuttal, CCECC Nigeria Limited said it was not among the companies blacklisted.

-Apparently, attempting to discredit the report by this newspaper, the embassy claimed it was another company that was blacklisted by the World Bank.
+Apparently, attempting to discredit the report by this newspaper, the company said it was another company that was blacklisted by the World Bank.

 It’s rebuttal reads in part.

-Note: EDITOR’S NOTE: This story has been edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.
-EDITOR’S NOTE: This story was edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.